dojonorth/planet-survey-akka/README.md

 Ideally read everything.
 If you want to try and blaze through then:
 * Read the Setup section.
 * Read and do the Exercise section in order.
-* To stop the console being swamped just run one exercise test case at a time - you can do this in intelliJ or using the console by ensuring that only the one you care about is not ignored (also make sure you're not rerunning the Pi tests each time - i.e. use **sbt 'test-only uk.co.bbc.dojo.awaymission.AwayMissionSpec'** .
+* To stop the console being swamped just run one exercise test case at a time - you can do this in intelliJ or using the console by ensuring that only the one you care about is not ignored (also make sure you're not rerunning the Pi tests each time - i.e. use **sbt 'test-only uk.co.bbc.dojo.awaymission.AwayMissionSpec'**).

 ## Introduction
 Reasoning about concurrent code can be very hard - manually managing interacting threads is likely one of the hardest things you'd ever be asked to do as a programmer.
 Despite this, the need to parallelise to meet performance goals is ever increasing.
 This can be attributed to a shift over the last decade or so, whereby CPU performance increases have come much more from increasing numbers of logical cores and not increased single-core performance.
-Hence, it's no surprise that in recent years, new abstractions have gained popularity that attempt to insulate us from low-level thread management and enable to reason at a a higher level.
+Hence, it's no surprise that in recent years, new abstractions have gained popularity that attempt to insulate us from low-level thread management and enable reasons at a a higher level.

 One such abstraction is the use of Futures / Promises that was covered in a [previous dojo](https://github.com/dojonorth/promise-lander-kata).
 I'm going to cover another, the [Actor Model](https://en.wikipedia.org/wiki/Actor_model); specifically, its most prominent implementation [Akka](http://akka.io).

 **Disclaimer:** I'm *far* from an Akka expert.
 I learnt about it myself for the dojo, so if you notice any inefficiencies or unidiomatic practices, then flag me up and I'll look to improve upon my code.

 ## Dojo Format
 I've written the dojo in Scala.
-A Java implementation also exists, but the Scala version is widely considered to be the nicer one to work with due to language support for pattern matching etc (note that in terms of performance though, both will be approximately equal as they compile down to very similar bytecode).
+A Java implementation also exists, but the Scala version is widely considered to be the nicer one to work with due to language support for pattern matching etc. (note that in terms of performance though, both will be approximately equal as they compile down to very similar bytecode).

 If you don't know Scala, I hope that you should still be able to make good progress.
-I've provided a similar example that you should be able to lift code from without getting bogged down in Scala syntax.
-Worst case, you can just copy and paste from the provided solution as you work through the exercise.
+I've provided a similar example (**uk.co.bbc.dojo.actors.pi.AkkaPiCalculator**) that you should be able to lift code from without becoming too bogged down in Scala syntax.
+Worst case, you can just ask me for help.
 The important thing to take away is an understanding of the underlying concepts, which will then enable you to make use of one of the other many actor model libraries written in your language of choice.

 Note that the exercises are quite prescriptive.
 There's quite a number of fundamental principles that I wanted to get across and so I though this was the best way of doing it.
-I've included a few optional extra exercises at the end, which are more open-ended.
+I've included a few semi-serious optional extra exercises at the end, which are more open-ended.
 If you're already familiar with Akka, I expected that you'll be able to fly through the core exercises (no pun intended) and will have more of a free hand on these.

 ## Setup
 * Ensure SBT is installed.
 If not, install it via: